-Driving in Greece is hazardous due to aggressive driving practices, and poorly maintained roads and vehicles.
+Driving is hazardous due to aggressive driving practices, and poorly maintained roads and vehicles.

-Traffic at major intersections may be under the control of traffic police who frequently won't deactivate the traffic lights.
-This can lead to confusion for both the pedestrians and drivers as the traffic lights may conflict with the commands of the traffic police.
-Always follow the commands of the traffic police.
+Traffic at major intersections may be controlled by traffic police while traffic lights continue to work.
+This can lead to confusion for both the pedestrians and drivers as the traffic lights may conflict with the directions of the traffic police.
+Always follow the directions of the traffic police.

 Drivers and motorcyclists frequently ignore traffic signals and rarely yield to pedestrians, even when the pedestrian has a green signal to cross.
-Take care when crossing the road, including at pedestrian crossings, controlled intersections and on footpaths in Athens, which are very narrow and frequently obstructed.
+Take care when crossing the road, including at pedestrian crossings, controlled intersections and on footpaths.
+Footpaths in Athens are very narrow and frequently obstructed.

 Check with your travel insurer to ensure activities such as car hire, quad bikes, motorcycles or jet skis are covered by your insurance policy.
-Seek advice on any restrictions that may apply (such as if you are not licensed for those vehicles in Australia).
-Insurance companies won't cover accidents when drivers are intoxicated.
+Seek advice on any restrictions that apply (such as if you don't have an Australian licence for those vehicles).
+Insurance companies won't cover accidents when drivers are under the influence of alcohol.

-To drive any type of vehicle in Greece, you'll need both a valid International Driving Permit and your current Australian driver's licence.
-Your licence must be valid for the type of vehicle you are driving, including for cars, quadbikes, motorbikes, mopeds, scooters and other similar vehicles.
+To drive any type of vehicle in Greece, you'll need both a valid International Driving Permit (IDP) and your current Australian driver's licence.
+Your licence must be valid for the type of vehicle you'll drive, including for cars, quadbikes, motorbikes, mopeds, scooters and other similar vehicles.

-International Driving Permits are issued in Australia through state and territory motoring clubs.
-To obtain an
+IDPs are issued in Australia through state and territory motoring clubs.
+To get an